hydrusnetwork/hydrus/docs/running_from_source.md

 === "Windows"

     First of all, you will need to install Python.
-Get 3.8.x or 3.9.x [here](https://www.python.org/downloads/windows/).
+Get 3.10 or 3.11 [here](https://www.python.org/downloads/windows/).
 During the install process, make sure it has something like 'Add Python to PATH' checked.
 This makes Python available to your Windows.

-    If you are on 3.10.x, that's ok--run the 'advanced' setup later on and choose the newer OpenCV.

 === "Linux"

     You should already have a fairly new python.
-Ideally, you want 3.8.x or 3.9.x.
-If you are on 3.10.x, run the 'advanced' setup later on and choose the newer OpenCV.
+Ideally, you want at last 3.9.

 === "macOS"

     You should already have python of about the correct version.

+If you are already on a very new version of python, that's ok--you might need to select the 'advanced' setup later on and choose the '(t)est' options.
+If you are stuck on a much older version of python, try the same thing, but with the '(o)lder' options (but I can't promise it will work!).

 Then, get the hydrus source.
 The github repo is [https://github.com/hydrusnetwork/hydrus](https://github.com/hydrusnetwork/hydrus).
 If you are familiar with git, you can just clone the repo to the location you want with `git clone https://github.com/hydrusnetwork/hydrus`, but if not, then just go to the [latest release](https://github.com/hydrusnetwork/hydrus/releases/latest) and download and extract the source code .zip somewhere.
 Make sure the directory has write permissions (e.g. don't put it in "Program Files").
 Extracting straight to a spare drive, something like "D:\Hydrus Network", is ideal.